Afaz-Dev/Afaz-Dev/README.md

 Salutations!
 The name's Afaz

-I am a developer who primarily develop games, websites and other softwares and who work mostly during my holidays
+I am a developer who can make anything and work mostly during my holidays